wayhome/flask-cn/docs/patterns/flashing.rst

 Inside the template you then have to tell the :func:`~flask.get_flashed_messages` function to also return the categories.
-The loop looks slighty different in that situation then:
+The loop looks slightly different in that situation then:

 .. sourcecode:: html+jinja